 Indigo Milk Cap Facts

-- The first known recognition of it as a separate and distinct species, however, took place in the year 1822.
+- The very first known recognition of it as a separate and distinct species, however, actually took place in the year 1822.
 The same renowned researcher that later changed the name due to reclassification also made the first formal acknowledgement of the incredible fungus.

 Related Articles